Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Visual SLAM: A Comprehensive Analysis in XR and IoT Ecosystems

 \textbf{Hybrid Methods.} Hybrid approaches, which combine traditional and deep learning components, tend to outperform traditional and DL-only methods on overall performance and consistency. \kpd, one of the top hybrid algorithms, has the lowest average ATE on EuRoC (0.45m) and performs well on KITTI, although with a higher CoV of 0.91.
 These hybrid methods dominate in average ATE and are the top performers in multiple sequences across different datasets, showing the most balanced performance.
 However, hybrid methods also struggle on HoloSet, with higher ATE and more variability compared to their performance on EuRoC and KITTI.

 \textbf{Deep Learning Methods.} The deep learning-based method, \deepvo, stands out for its consistency across sequences within a single dataset, demonstrated by the lowest CoV of 0.13 on EuRoC.
 However, its end-to-end performance in terms of average ATE is not as competitive, with values such as 1.77m on EuRoC and 37.94m on HoloSet, indicating that while it performs consistently, its overall error is higher than most hybrid and traditional approaches.
 Additionally, deep learning methods tend to struggle on datasets with more complex environmental or motion variations, as indicated by the large ATE on HoloSet.
+The low CoV of \deepvo reflects its ability to produce stable predictions across sequences, but its relatively higher ATE indicates a systematic bias or model drift.
+Since \deepvo lacks explicit modeling of scale or 3D structure, its learned motion estimation is less sensitive to texture or loop closure but prone to accumulating global errors.
+As a result, while the method appears consistent, its absolute accuracy suffers, particularly in longer or more dynamic sequences.

 \emph{\textbf{Key Takeaway.} Hybrid methods exhibit the best overall performance, consistently achieving low ATE across multiple datasets and sequences.
 They outperform traditional and deep learning methods in terms of accuracy and robustness.
 While deep learning approaches offer more consistency within sequences, they generally produce higher errors, suggesting that traditional and hybrid methods are still more effective for end-to-end tracking in varied conditions.}